Spectrum of equivariant cohomology as a fixed point scheme: Introduction

-{ \bf Acknowledgements.} We would like to thank David Ben-Zvi, Michel Brion, Jim Carrell, Harrison Chen, Nigel Hitchin, Quoc Ho, Vadim Kaloshin, Friedrich Knop, Jakub Löwit, Anne Moreau, Rich\'ard Rim\'anyi, Andr\'as Szenes, Zsolt Szil\'agyi, Michael Thaddeus and Zhiwei Yun for useful comments and discussions.
+We would like to thank David Ben-Zvi, Michel Brion, Jim Carrell, Harrison Chen, Nigel Hitchin, Quoc Ho, Vadim Kaloshin, Friedrich Knop, Jakub L\"owit, Anne Moreau, Rich\'ard Rim\'anyi, Andr\'as Szenes, Zsolt Szil\'agyi, Michael Thaddeus and Zhiwei Yun for useful comments and discussions.
 We also thank the referees for useful comments.
-The first author was supported by an FWF grant ``Geometry of the top of the nilpotent cone'' number P 35847.
-The second author was supported by an Austrian Academy of Sciences DOC Fellowship.
 All figures were generated in Mathematica.